conjurer-rich/user-needs-mapping/_pages/docs/step-3-defining-user-needs.md

 ![User Needs in a Journey](/assets/images/unm-user-journey-of-needs.png)

 Starting with the user journey is a good way to get started and is excellent for identifying how you currently support your users with existing systems.
 However, it's important to remember that the user journey is not the same as the user's needs.
 Taking time to understand the underlying needs can start to uncover opportunities to improve the user's experience and the systems you have in place.

+Reach out to people in your organization in the User Experience (UX), User Research or Product team to help you understand needs your organization is trying to deliver solutions for.
+They probably have a good understanding of the journey your users are taking and what they are trying to achieve.
+Any User Needs Mapping workshop should include people from across the organization to bring diverse insights to the conversation.

 ## Key Actions